1959582_10203081198489244_274663726_n.jpg

 Welcome to this blog, the story of a great big Australian adventure.
 It documents my travels, life in Australia over more than a decade, and a subject I was able to become involved in during that time – environmental conservation.

 Are wildfires becoming more frequent and intense in a warming world?
 Perhaps we hear more about them than previously.
-Recurrent fire weakens native plant species so they are easily replaced by robust invaders that ignite easily and smoulder longer, creating a cycle of escalating risk and destruction.
+Recurring fire weakens native plant species so they are easily replaced by robust invaders that ignite easily and smoulder longer, creating a cycle of escalating risk and destruction.

 If you had to choose or die...